Methodology

 1. Diagnostic.
 Why don't young people vote — by race, gender, and age — and what can change, at what cost, to close the gap?[1]

 2. Strategic (the Second Mile thesis).
-The participation-equity movement has built voter registration in priority cells.
+The participation-equity movement has built voter registration in priority groups.
 It has not yet built the vote-completion infrastructure for registered young Black and Hispanic adults aged 21-32.
 Which interventions close that second-mile gap?
 See Finding 4, Finding 5, and Recommendations.

 The seven findings below address question 1; the Second Mile thesis is the strategic frame they serve.